Do It Again (Benee song): Background

-Speaking about the song to Stereogum, Benee spoke about the song and said:
+Speaking about the song to Stereogum, Benee spoke about the song's conception, saying:

-Being a small part of this incredible celebration of women’s sport is an absolute dream come true for me.
+Being a small part of this incredible celebration of women's sport is an absolute dream come true for me.
 As a keen young football player, I just couldn’t have imagined this!
-I’ve loved the experience of writing a song which I hope reflects my excitement at having the world’s biggest women’s sports event held on my home turf, and I can’t wait to perform "Do It Again" live with Mallrat at the opening ceremony."
+I've loved the experience of writing a song which I hope reflects my excitement at having the world's biggest women's sports event held on my home turf, and I can’t wait to perform "Do It Again" live with Mallrat at the opening ceremony."